julianeugarten/julianeugarten/publications.md

 ### Teaching
 - In the fall semester of 2023, I am teaching two seminar groups in [Data Culture](https://www.ru.nl/courseguides/arts/exchange/courses-exchange-students/arts-culture-studies/autumn-semester-bachelor/data-culture/) in the BA Arts and Culture Studies at Radboud University.

+- In the spring of 2023, I taught a guest lecture in the MA course Computational Literary Studies at the [University of Antwerp](https://www.uantwerpen.be/en/).

 ### Awards and Fellowships
 - Transnational Access Fellowship (2023) in the project [CLS Infra: Computational Literary Studies Infrastructure](https://clsinfra.io/opportunities/tnafellowships/).
  I will conduct my one-month fellowship project, *Catching Feelings: Aspect-Based Sentiment Analysis for Fanfiction about Greek Myth*, at the [Ghent Center for Digital Humanities](https://www.ghentcdh.ugent.be/) in the spring of 2024.